meine-stadt-transparent/meine-stadt-transparent/docs/Customization.md

  * `SITE_SEO_NOINDEX`: Set this to true to hide the site from the google index.
  * `TEMPLATE_DIRS`: Allows customization by overriding templates.
 See the readme for more details.
  * `TEXT_CHUNK_SIZE`: Our location extraction library fails with big inputs (see https://github.com/stadt-karlsruhe/geoextract/issues/7).
 That's why we split the text before analysing it, by default into 1MB chunks.
+ * `NO_LOG_FILES`: Don't create any actual log files, only log to stdout/stderr.
+Useful when working with docker and log aggregation.

 ## Appendix